On mobile, to skip bio and listen to music, please scroll down - thanks!

 As a New York teen, my friends and I used to go see/hear Frank Zappa every Halloween just a few blocks away from Irving Plaza, and on this night, I got to perform his music with the guys on the record for my teen (now adult) friends...and their (now adult) kids!

 In the top link, I play piano and sing backing vocals on Uncle Remus and in the bottom link, I play the synthesizer solo on Inca Roads.

 Both are in tribute to the late George Duke.

 LIVE AT THE FOX THEATER

-I produced this Frank Zappa tribute band with Ike Wills (on 25 or more Zappa albums from 1980-1993).
+I got to create, develop, produce and play in this Frank Zappa tribute band with Ike Wills (on 25 or more Frank Zappa albums from 1980-1993).